Human Nutrition MSc

-Surrey’s superb facilities and longstanding reputation for excellence in this field ensure that this postgraduate degree will prepare you for a successful career in nutrition.
+Our superb facilities and reputation in this field means our MSc in Human Nutrition will equip you for a successful career in this field.

-The Queen’s Anniversary Prize for Higher and Further Education, the highest accolade for any academic institution, has been awarded to the University of Surrey in recognition of its excellence in the field of food and nutrition in both teaching and research.
+The Queen’s Anniversary Prize for Higher and Further Education, the highest accolade for any academic institution, was awarded to us in recognition of our impact in the field of food and nutrition in both teaching and research.

 What you will study

-Our MSc Human Nutrition programme will develop your knowledge and scientific research skills to an advanced level and fuel your interest in this fascinating and vital discipline.
+Our MSc in Human Nutrition will develop your knowledge and scientific research skills to an advanced level and fuel your interest in this fascinating and vital discipline.

-This programme is also accredited by the Association for Nutrition (AfN), allowing students to enter onto the UK Voluntary Register of Nutritionists (UKVRN) upon successful completion of the course.
+This course is also accredited by the Association for Nutrition, allowing you to enter the UK Voluntary Register of Nutritionists once you graduate.

 Accredited by the Association for Nutrition (AfN) for the purpose of eligibility for Direct Entry Registration at Associate Level with the UK Voluntary Register of Nutritionists (UKVRN).

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 Our MSc Human Nutrition is for you if: